chasingash/kids-art-classes/README.md

 As noted on their site “From a psychological standpoint, purple represents spirituality, wisdom, and bravery.
 It tends to make people feel mysterious and imaginative.”

 Insert screenshot of colour scheme here :)

+## Imagery
+All imagery was sourced from the website, pexel.com - link site :)

+# Features
+The ARTSPACE website is set up for easy navigation.
+It contains a navigation bar, a highlighted contact button when hovered over it flips colour and a call to action button centered in the middle, clearly stating “Find a class” which the user is there to do.
+The overall feel of the site is intended to be inviting while encouraging the user to explore more.
+I designed this site with mobile first in mind.

+## Existing Features

+### Navigation bar
+Located at the top of the website, it allows its users to intuitively navigate the site.
+It is fully responsive and contains all links to all sections of the site.
+It is in a fixed position so that it stays visible, whether you scroll down through the page or use the convenient links nested inside the bar.
+In mobile view, there is a hamburger icon which also has a fixed position and working links.

+The LOGO is clickable and linked back to the homepage.
+Insect screenshot here :) desktop and mobile versions plus downtown menu